AzureCosmosDB/scenario-based-labs/Retail/HOL step-by-step - Cosmos DB scenario-based labs - Retail.md

 1. Run each cell of the **02 Association Rules** notebook by selecting within the cell, then entering **Ctrl+Enter** on your keyboard.
 Pay close attention to the instructions within the notebook so you understand each step of the data preparation process.

+> The goal of this algorithm is to compute two metrics that indicate the strength of a relationship between a source item and a target item based on event history, and then save that matrix to the associations collection in Cosmos DB.

+>The algorithm begins with grouping events with a buy action into a transaction, grouping by the sessionId.
+This provides the set of items bough together.

+>For example, a transaction with two items would look like: `'404973': ['5512872', '4172430']` where 404973 is the sessionId that is used as the transactionId, and the the array contains the id's of the items bought ('5512872' and '4172430').

 ### Task 2: Review the data generated

 1. Switch back to the Azure Portal